Winston-Lin/dziganto.github.io/_posts/2017-4-28-HDF5-Or-How-I-Learned-To-Love-Data-Compression-And-Partial-Input-Output.md

 > "HDF5 is just about perfect if you make minimal use of relational features and have a need for very high performance, partial I/O, hierarchical organization, and arbitrary metadata".

 Let's pause for a second.
 Before I go any further allow me to set the stage.
 I could have taken a very different approach to this post.
 I could have started with the very basics of HDF5 talking about things like datasets, groups, and attributes.
 That naturally would have led to a discussion about hierarchical organization, on-the-fly data compression, and partial I/O. I could have then gone on to describe [h5py](http://docs.h5py.org/en/latest/), a Pythonic interface to HDF5.
 However, I decided my primary goal in this post is to whet your appetite and, more importantly, to provide code and applications that you can use immediately.
 To that end I decided to leverage a data object from another powerful tool called [PyTables](http://www.pytables.org/) that sits atop HDF5.
 The reason I did this is simple.
-Pandas and and the *table* object from PyTables work together seemlessly.
+Pandas and the *table* object from PyTables work together seemlessly.
 This allows me to store pandas dataframes, heterogeneous data, in the HDF5 file format.
 It also provides a simple way to use numerous on-the-fly compressors as well as varying levels of compression.
 The point is that pandas and the table format in PyTables make it easy to work with the dataframes we're all familiar with but in a way that can leverage the powerful capabilities of HDF5.

-On that note, I will focus predominately on the on-the-fly compression capabilities available in HDF5.
+On that note, I will focus predominately on the compression capabilities available in HDF5.
 That is not to say the myriad other capabilities are any less important.
 Quite to the contrary.
 Instead I want this post to be an extension of the last in which we discussed data compression, albeit the in-memory type.

-Now it is time to move beyond in-memory methods.
-Let's begin our journey into out-of-core methods with on-disk data compression, starting with a brief description of the dataset with which we'll work.
+So let's move beyond in-memory methods and begin our out-of-core journey with on-disk data compression, starting with a brief description of the dataset with which we'll work.

 # Dataset: Dota 2